apklopfenstein/mixer/README.md

 The purpose of Mixr is to give musicians a project management system to organize songs or clips into a specific project.

 ## Features
-Can create an account or log in, then  view your projects and/or create a new one.
-When clicking on a project, you are redirected to a page that contains songs associated with the project. can create songs with title, description, and mp3.
-Can delete songs within a project and whole projects.
+- Create an account or log in, then  view your projects and/or create a new one.
+- When clicking on a project, you are redirected to a page that contains songs associated with the project.
+- Create songs with title, description, and mp3.
+- Delete songs within a project and whole projects.

 ## Screenshot
 <img src="./public/assets/images/screenshot.jpg" width="400px;">